lenko-d/cyber-defence-agent/content/blog_post.md

 - **Static rule sets** that become outdated within days

 ### The Autonomous Solution
-CDA represents a paradigm shift - moving from **reactive defense** to **proactive, autonomous protection**.
-The system operates 24/7 without human intervention, continuously adapting to new threats through machine learning and intelligent decision-making.
+CDA represents a paradigm shift - moving from **reactive defense** to **proactive protection**.
+The system operates 24/7 without human intervention, continuously adapting to new threats through machine learning and decision-making.

 ## The Problem: Evolving Cyber Threats